 You have successfully installed TWRP Recovery on Redmi 8.
 The thing to note here is that this is an unofficial TWRP build made by individual developers and the build has not been vetted by the TWRP team.
 So you can get some bugs upon installing it, and it is advised to take a full backup just in case things go sideways.
 Let us now flash the Magisk module to get root access on the phone.

 Before we start this, make sure you download the latest version of Magisk from here and place the file on to the internal storage of your phone.

-- Its always recommended that you take a full backup of phone but if you’re doing this immediately after install TWRP recovery, there is no need to make a separate backup.
+- Its always recommended that you take a full backup of the phone but if you’re doing this immediately after installing TWRP recovery, there is no need to make a separate backup.